MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 This article explains how to create and use variable groups in Azure Pipelines.
 Variable groups store values and secrets that you can pass into a YAML pipeline or make available across multiple pipelines in a project.

-Variable groups follow the [library security model](index.md#library-security).
 Secret variables in variable groups are [protected resources](../security/resources.md).
 You can add combinations of approvals, checks, and pipeline permissions to limit access to secret variables in a variable group.
 Access to nonsecret variables isn't limited by approvals, checks, or pipeline permissions.

+Variable groups follow the [library security model](index.md#library-security) for roles and permissions.

 ## Create a variable group